OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-rollup-chain.md

 #### <a name="createRollupPrepareTransactionRequest-api"></a>**createRollupPrepareTransactionRequest API**:

-   This API accepts parameters defined in the `RollupDeploymentParams` structure, applying defaults where necessary, and constructs the `RollupDeploymentParams`.
-This structure is then used to create a raw transaction which calls the `createRollup` function of the `RollupCreator` contract.
+   This API accepts parameters defined in the `RollupDeploymentParams` struct, applying defaults where necessary, and generates the `RollupDeploymentParams`.
+This struct is then used to create a raw transaction which calls the `createRollup` function of the `RollupCreator` contract.
 As discussed in previous sections, this function deploys and initializes all core Orbit contracts.

    For instance, to deploy using the Orbit SDK with a Config equal to `config`, a `batchPoster`, and a set of validators such as `[validator]`, the process would look like this: